mui/material-ui/docs/data/joy/customization/theme-colors/theme-colors.md

 ### TypeScript

-You need to augment the theme's `Palette` interface to include the new tokens.
+When working in TypeScript, you must augment the theme's `Palette` interface to include the new tokens.

 ```ts
 // You can put this to any file that's included in your tsconfig